ArenKDesai/Aren-s-Notes/graphics shaders.md

 gl_FragColor = texture2D(texture, v_uv, bias);
 ```
 where `bias` is an offset if the developer wants the object to be blurry.

+## GLSL built-ins
+These are efficient and should be preferred over `if` statements:
+- clamp: